Location, Denver, CO

 William "Bill" Scelza, M.D., joined the CNS Medical Group and Craig Hospital in 2011 and serves as Associate Clinical Professor at the University of Colorado School of Medicine - Department of PM&R and as the SCI Medicine Fellowship Program Director.
 Dr. Scelza completed his medical training at Case Western University in 1998.
 He then went on to his residency training in Physical Medicine & Rehabilitation at the University of Michigan followed by a Fellowship in Spinal Cord Injury Medicine at the Kessler Institute in 2002-03.
 Prior to joining CNS, he was the Director of the Spinal Cord Injury Program at Carolinas Rehabilitation in Charlotte, N.C.
 Dr. Scelza has a wealth of personal and professional spinal cord injury experience, having lived with paraplegia since 1988.
 He is active with his family, recreation, and disability advocacy.
 Dr. Scelza is also the Program Director for the Spinal Cord Injury Medicine Fellowship program at Craig Hospital/University of Colorado.

 Meghan Joyce, PT, DPT Clinical Supervisor; Physical Therapist

 Clinical Care Management

 Nichola Abeyta, MEd, started at Craig Hospital in 1989.
 She has a Master’s degree in Education and BA in Social Work.
-Niki is a member of the Spinal Cord Injury Program Committee and Complementary and Alternative Medicine committee.
-She represents Craig Hospital Patient and Family Services as a lead clinician for a multi-year, multi-facility study on SCI outcomes.
-Niki has co- authored 2 published study articles.
+Niki is a member of the Spinal Cord Injury Program Committee Peer Mentor Committee and a team leader for the Motivational Interviewing initiative.
+Niki also assists with new employee orientation.
+She represents Craig Hospital Patient and Family Services as a lead clinician for a multi-year, multi-facility study on spinal cord injury outcomes.
+Niki has co-authored two published study articles.

 The PEAK Center at Craig Hospital